openshift/enhancements/enhancements/installer/image-based-installer.md

-  Having the functionality provided by the command-line tool in the OpenShift installer would be beneficial to the users, as the former refers to the provisioning of single-node OpenShift clusters.
-It generates the required installation artifacts in the same way as the [Agent-based Installer](/enhancements/agent-installer/agent-based-installer.md)
-  `openshift-install agent create image` command.
+  Having the functionality provided by the command-line tool in the OpenShift installer would be beneficial to the users, as the former refers to the provisioning of single-node OpenShift clusters and it should follow the OpenShift versions (i.e. the installation ISO generating tool for a specific OpenShift version should be used to install a seed OCI image with the same OpenShift version).
+It generates the required installation artifacts in the same way as the [Agent-based Installer](/enhancements/agent-installer/agent-based-installer.md) `openshift-install agent create image` command.

 - Should the command-line tool that generates the configuration ISO be a subcommand